Testing-Game-SAD-2023/T4-G15/README.md

 Repository for the Software Architecture Design course project (Laurea Magistrale Università degli studi di Napoli Federico II).

-- The Directory First Iteration contains all of the files related to the Inception Phase
+- The Directory **First Iteration** contains all of the files related to the Inception Phase

-# To-do List

-- Create a Product Backlog on Trello with the Use Cases (SCRUM)

-- Integration of the Sprint concept (SCRUM)

-- Research on other useful agile methods

 # 2nd Iteration Objectives